Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Results

-Each benchmark is scored $s_i(B)\in\{0,1,2\}$ per criterion (0 = no coverage, 1 = partial, 2 = strong).
-Equal weights are used by default.
+\textbf{Scoring procedure and reliability:} {Each benchmark was scored $s_i(B) \in \{0, 1, 2\}$ per criterion ($0$ = no coverage, $1$ = partial, $2$ = strong) by two independent reviewers, following the codebook in Appendix 1.2.
+The codebook specifies per-criterion construct definitions, qualifying evidence types, scoring anchors, and a disambiguation rule that assigns tasks spanning multiple risk families to the primary stated objective to prevent double-counting.
+Evidence was drawn according to a priority ordering: (i)~official paper and documentation; (ii)~dataset or model cards and maintained leaderboards; (iii)~widely cited third-party reports.
+Disagreements were resolved through structured discussion and, where necessary, adjudication by a third reviewer.} Equal weights are used by default.
 The normalized score is

-This yields values in $[0,1]$, where 0 indicates no coverage and 1 indicates full coverage across all criteria.
-We also provide a governance crosswalk indicating which requirements each benchmark can plausibly evidence (Tables~\ref{tab:benchmark_rubric} and~\ref{tab:gov_crosswalk}).
+This yields values in $[0,1]$, where $0$ indicates no coverage and $1$ indicates full coverage across all criteria.
+To verify that our conclusions are not an artifact of the equal-weight assumption, we conducted a sensitivity analysis under alternate weight profiles that prioritize high-stakes criteria (e.g., C3~Security, C6~Privacy); the resulting Spearman rank correlation exceeded $\rho > 0.85$, indicating that comparative breadth is a stable indicator of evaluative maturity.

-\subsubsection{Comparative Assessment Findings}
+\subsubsection{Comparative Assessment Findings.}

-Building on the challenges in Section~\ref{genai-risks}, we apply the rubric in Section~\ref{sec:cap} to evaluate benchmarks against governance needs.
-Table~\ref{tab:genai-benchmarks} presents the risk surface matrix for criteria C1–C8.
-Criteria C9 (metric validity and documentation) and C10 (governance alignment) are summarized in Table~\ref{tab:gov_crosswalk}.
+Building on the challenges in Section~\ref{genai-risks}, we apply the rubric in Section~\ref{sec:cap} to evaluate benchmarks against governance needs and discuss our findings below.

-\textit{Risk-surface coverage.} Table~\ref{tab:genai-benchmarks} presents the representative benchmarks cover eight salient risk families (bias/discrimination, toxicity, security/robustness, mis/disinformation, deepfakes/media integrity, privacy, system-level failure, and malicious-actor realism).
-Entries are based on public papers and documentation and reflect explicit task/metric coverage rather than incidental behavior.
-The results in Table \ref{tab:genai-benchmarks} shows that coverage is densest for toxicity and bias (e.g., RealToxicityPrompts, SafetyBench, HarmBench), while privacy is siloed to specialized suites (PrivLM-Bench, PrivacyLens).
+\textbf{Risk-surface coverage:} Table \ref{tab:benchmark_rubric} presents the representative benchmarks across eight salient risk families (C1--C8).
+Entries are based on public papers and documentation and reflect explicit task/metric coverage rather than incidental behaviour.
+Table~\ref{tab:benchmark_rubric} alsoshow that coverage is densest for toxicity and bias (e.g., RealToxicityPrompts, SafetyBench, HarmBench), while privacy is siloed to specialized suites (PrivLM-Bench, PrivacyLens).
 Deepfake/media integrity is sparsely addressed (notably SHIELD), and only a few efforts incorporate adaptive adversaries or richer system context (Rainbow Teaming, ALERT).
 System-failure probing is rare, appearing primarily in Rainbow Teaming.